 Separation Agreements and Strategic Planning

-With approximately half of common law partners and married couples separating, the transition to two households requires more than planning.
+With approximately half of the common-law partners and married couples separating, the transition to two households requires more than planning.
 Ensure interested parties have their voice and that underlying interests are uncovered and financial implications are considered.

 Identify your own personal needs: Being a partner in the relationship or a spouse in the marriage means you are a part of the solution.
 Your role is more than to simply respond to or accept decisions made on your behalf.
 What do you want for your future?
 What needs important to you must be preserved?